 Electives cannot be scheduled until students are aware of their rotation schedules.
 Students must receive an evaluation in order to receive credit for an elective.

 - In Year 3, each student must complete a minimum of four weeks of clinical elective time.
 This may include approved summer electives between second and third year, and student externships in Psychiatry.
-Any electives completed in Year 3 that extend beyond the required four weeks may be applied toward Year 4 requirements.
+Any electives completed in Year 3 that extend beyond the required six weeks may be applied toward Year 4 requirements.

 - In Year 4, each student must complete the remainder of weeks of clinical elective time in order to have a minimum total of 14 weeks for Year 3 and 4 combined.